 She will not settle your case for a quick buck.
 ReShea Balams gives each client the attention and time they deserve, and works hard to negotiate for a settlement that truly covers the breadth of their losses.
 If the responsible party or insurance company does not agree to a satisfactory amount, she will take them to court.

-Call Balams Law Group today at (404) 445-2005 to set up a free consultation.
-Based in Atlanta, Balams Law Group represents clients in Fulton, Gwinnett, Cobb, DeKalb and Clayton Counties, including in East Point, Sandy Springs, Marietta, Johns Creek, Alpharetta, Duluth, College Park, Norcross, Riverdale, Lawrenceville, Milton, Forest Park, Smyrna, Brookhaven and Decatur.
+Call The Balams Firm today at (404) 445-2005 to set up a free consultation.
+Based in Atlanta, The Balams Firm represents clients in Fulton, Gwinnett, Cobb, DeKalb and Clayton Counties, including in East Point, Sandy Springs, Marietta, Johns Creek, Alpharetta, Duluth, College Park, Norcross, Riverdale, Lawrenceville, Milton, Forest Park, Smyrna, Brookhaven and Decatur.

 Sometimes, a person may have acted with the intent to hurt another person.
 These types of acts include assault, battery, libel, defamation and fraud.
 Personal injury law allows the victims of these acts seek redress in civil court.